seasonSH/DocFace/README.md

 ### Introduction

-This repository includes the tensorflow implementation of **DocFace**, which is a system proposed for Matching ID photos and live face photos.
+This repository includes the tensorflow implementation of **DocFace**, which is a system proposed for matching ID photos and live face photos.
 DocFace is shown to siginificantly outperformn general face matchers on the ID-Selfie matching problem.
-We here give the example training code and models of the methods in the paper.
+We here give the example training code and pre-trained models in the paper.
 For the preprocessing part, we follow the repository of [SphereFace](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf) to align the face images using [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment).
 The user can also use other methods for face alignment.
 Because the dataset used in the paper is private, we cannot publish it here.
-One can use the system to test on their own dataset.
+One can test the system on their own dataset.

 ### Citation